LibreOffice/dictionaries/cs_CZ/README_en.txt

 Spellchecker
 ------------

-This dictionary for spell-checking Czech texts is licensed under GPL license.
+This is a Czech spellcheck dictionary in the Hunspell format.

-The dictionary is based on Czech ispell dictionary created by Petr Kolar and numerous contributors.
+An original dictionary was based on Czech ispell dictionary created by Petr Kolář and numerous contributors.

+Then small modifications needed for OpenOffice.org compatibility have been made.

+Details about further changes and their authors are not known.

+In 2021, the dictionary has been updated and enhanced significantly, by using the version provided with LibreOffice till 2014.
+The update was made by Miroslav Pošta (www.translatoblog.cz).

+This dictionary is licensed under the GNU/GPL license.

 Thesaurus
 ----------